You've been meaning to digitize all those family photos for years. Now's the time—just follow our five steps.

 (see our downloadable guide to online backup services in ShopFamilyTree.com

 Even a basic flatbed scanner will likely fit your needs for digitizing photographs and documents (see step 3 for more on settings).
-Some even come with adapters for scanning negatives and slides (see page 57 for tips on these).
+Some even come with adapters for scanning negatives and slides.
 Most multifunction printers, though, don’t perform as well on photos as standalone scanners do.

 Your scanner probably came bundled with basic photo management software, but you might find it worthwhile to use something more powerful.
 Even free programs, such as Google’s Picasa

 , offer all the features most people need.
-Picasa works with both Windows (XP, Vista and 7) and Macs (OS X 10.5 and up).
+Picasa works with both Windows and Mac.

 2. Get prepped.